 If the light flashes for about a minute and then stays on, there may be a problem with the TPMS.
-If the problem is not corrected, the light will come on at every ignition cycle.
-See Tire Pressure Monitor Operation \$\times\$ 349.
+If the problem is not corrected, the light will come on every time the vehicle is started.
+See Tire Pressure Monitor Operation ⇒ 360.